 The initial prototypes were mocked up with a wool felt exterior, and a fully working switch system which operated the LED lining when the bag was opened and closed.
 The pictures below show the development of my very first working prototypes.
 Once these were completed, I was able to start the exciting process of testing the new tech of the material inside!

 Luckily, the initial testing was a success!
 After the testing period, I knew where we needed reinforcement moving into manufacturing.
-With all this information, and a rough idea of the material costs, I set out to finalise the designs, and find a UK manufacturer I could work closely with.
+With all this information and a rough idea of the material costs, I set out to finalize the designs, and find a UK manufacturer I could work closely with.

-It was another two years in searching, testing and prototyping with different ideas, materials and processes and hitting a few brick walls before we got to where we are now!
-In this time, we tested a variety of options, and settled on the sustainable, vegan cork leather for the exterior of the bag - the last piece of the puzzle of our bag design.
+It was another two years in searching, testing and prototyping with different ideas, materials/processes and hitting a few brick walls before we would get to a manufacturing stage.
+In this time, we tested a variety of options and settled on the sustainable, cruelty-free cork leather for the exterior of the bag.